 Characteristics of a 1950s housewife

-Being housewives of the 50s was dramatically different from how things are today.
-D
+Being homemakers of the 50s was dramatically different from how things are today.
+Daily life in the 50s differed from the daily housework schedule of working women today.

 There were fewer supermarkets.
 A 50’s housewife would have to shop more frequently at the local shops.
 There were no supermarkets to wander around and spend hundreds of pounds on food.
 Shopping for food was part of the 1950’s housewife routine every day.